petterjuan/agentic-reliability-framework/README.md

 A dual-architecture reliability framework where **OSS analyzes and creates intent**, and **Enterprise safely executes intent**.

-This repository contains the **Apache 2.0 OSS edition**.
+This repository contains the **Apache 2.0 OSS edition (v3.3.4 Stable)**.
 Enterprise components are distributed separately under a commercial license.

 ---

 ## Why ARF Exists

 **The Problem**

-*   **AI Agents Fail in Production**: 73% of AI agent projects fail due to unpredictability, lack of memory, and unsafe execution
+- **AI Agents Fail in Production**: 73% of AI agent projects fail due to unpredictability, lack of memory, and unsafe execution

-*   **MTTR is Too High**: Average incident resolution takes 14+ minutes while revenue bleeds
+- **MTTR is Too High**: Average incident resolution takes 14+ minutes while revenue bleeds

-*   **Alert Fatigue**: Teams ignore 40%+ of alerts due to false positives and lack of context
+- **Alert Fatigue**: Teams ignore 40%+ of alerts due to false positives and lack of context

-*   **No Learning**: Systems repeat the same failures because they don't remember past incidents
+- **No Learning**: Systems repeat the same failures because they don't remember past incidents

 Traditional reliability stacks optimize for:
 - Detection latency